cozy/cozy-stack/docs/cli/cozy-stack_tools_encrypt-with-rsa.md

 ### Synopsis

-This command is used by integration tests to encrypt bitwarden organization keys.
+This command is used by system tests to encrypt bitwarden organization keys.
 It takes the public or private key of the user and the payload (= the organization key) as inputs (both encoded in base64), and print on stdout the encrypted data (encoded as base64 too).

 ```